 How long have you been photographing weddings?

 I have been photographing weddings as a business since 2010.
 For a number of years prior to that, I photographed weddings for a number of friends and family members.
 I think it's very important that when a bride and groom are looking to choose their wedding photographer, and they are looking at a photographer's website, they are seeing photographs on that site from multiple weddings in different types of venues and settings.
-When you're looking at a site with wedding photos from one or two weddings, You need to ask yourself how much experience does that photographer have, and do you want them experimenting and getting experience on your wedding.
+When you're looking at a photographer's website with wedding photos from one or two weddings, You need to ask yourself how much experience does that photographer have, and do you want them experimenting and getting experience on your wedding.

 I've been looking into wedding photography companies to interview to photograph my wedding.
 Some of these companies are large and have multiple photographers, and I was told that I won't even know who the photographer for my wedding will be until a month or so before my wedding.
 If I hire your company, when will I know who my wedding photographer will be?